jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

   - The U.S. Supreme Court made clear that it too did not see anything unconstitutional about taxpaying or property requirements (*Myers v.
     Anderson*, 1915).
-    - The Court found the law to be racially discriminatory in violation of the *Fifteenth Amendment*.
+    - The Court found grandfather clauses to be racially discriminatory in violation of the *Fifteenth Amendment*.
-    - However, it noted that economic discrimination in the form of a property requirement was presumed to be “free from constitutional objection”.
+    - However, economic discrimination in the form of a property requirement was presumed to be “free from constitutional objection”.
     - The *Twenty-fourth Amendment*, ratified in 1964, abolishes any poll tax.